seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/introduction.md

 # Introduction

-*Nibbāna* -- the ultimate goal of the Buddhist, has been variously understood and interpreted in the history of Buddhist thought.
+Nibbāna – the ultimate goal of the Buddhist, has been variously understood and interpreted in the history of Buddhist thought.
 One who earnestly takes up the practice of the Noble Eightfold Path for the attainment of this goal, might sometimes be dismayed to find this medley of views confronting him.
 Right View,